AnindD/Smart-Light-ESPIDF/README.md

 ## Video Demonstration

 ## User Installation
+1. Clone the github repository
-Ensure that ESP-IDF is installed on your computer or you have the ESP-IDF extension on Visual Studio Code.
+2. Ensure that ESP-IDF is installed on your computer, this can be done by by installing the extension on Visual Studio Code.
+3. Open ESP-IDF terminal and enter `idf.py menuconfig` to open ESP-IDF configuration menu
+4. Go to Partition Table ->  Custom partition CSV file -> write `partitions.csv`
+5. Escape/exit ESP-IDF configuration menu
+6. Enter `idf.py -p COMx flash monitor` to build, flash and open device monitor on the USB port of your choice.